 The PDF pattern includes the actual pattern pieces for cutting out after printing, a full photo tutorial that shows you how to sew this pattern together, and a detailed video tutorial.
 All are available as an instant download.

 Just place your order and complete the payment.
-You will receive an email with the link to download your sewing pattern and tutorial.
+Click the link to download your sewing pattern and tutorial.

 Once you have the pumpkin body shape, you can make the stem.
 Report the stem shape twice on the felt.
 Cut out the shapes adding a seam allowance of 1/2 inch (1cm).